StarnovaStudios/soul-realms-modpack/CODE_OF_CONDUCT.md

-# Code of Conduct - Developer Toolkit
+# Code of Conduct - Soul Realms Modpack

 ## Our Pledge